 Not at present as far as we know.
 The Password Change Notification Service (PCNS) captures AD password changes and forwards them to MIM, which can send them to target systems.
 If you use PCNS we recommend that you stick with MIM for the time being.
 We know of at least one vendor who plans to provide an alternative – so watch this space.

 Can MIM Portal workflows be replaced by Azure AD functionality?

 Not directly.
 In our experience, many organizations are using some fairly simple workflows (for example for group management approvals), which can be readily replaced by comparable functionality in Azure AD.
-However, a small but important percentage of organizations have invested significantly in MIM workflows and/or other MIM Portal functionality – for such cases there is no obvious Microsoft migration path.
-This has prompted Oxford Computer Group companies to make investments in cloud functionality (within Azure) which can provide a migration path (see below).
+However, a small but important percentage of organizations have invested significantly in MIM workflows and/or other MIM portal functionality – for such cases there is no obvious Microsoft migration path.
+This has prompted OCG to make investments in cloud functionality (within Azure) which can provide a migration path (see below).

-BHOLD was a role management addition to the MIM synchronization engine which is now effectively deprecated.
-The role management approach within Azure AD is much more sophisticated and may well be all that is needed for an organization intending to be cloud-oriented.
-However, Azure AD does not offer generic on-premises role management, so any organization looking for an equivalent to MIM plus BHOLD functionality will likely have to look for a third party tool (see below).
+BHOLD was a role management addition to the MIM synchronization engine; it is now effectively deprecated.
+The role management within Azure AD is much more sophisticated in its approach, and may well be all that is needed for an organization intending to be cloud-oriented.
+However, Azure AD does not offer generic on-premises role management, so any organization looking for an equivalent to MIM plus BHOLD functionality will likely have to look for a 3rd party tool (see below).